jasonshortphd/brickbreakerios/README.md

 # Brick Breaker iOS
-Simple ball game for iOS
+Simple ball game for iOS, and MacOS using Swift and Spritekit

 I am building this simple game as a way of teaching myself Swift.
 I have built a similar game on multiple platforms, so the logic is all well known to me.